google/fuzzer-test-suite/tutorial/libFuzzerTutorial.md

 ~/FTS/libxml2-v2.9.2/build.sh
 ```

-Now, run the newly bult fuzzer for 10-20 seconds with and without a dictionary:
+Now, run the newly built fuzzer for 10-20 seconds with and without a dictionary:
 ```shell
 ./libxml2-v2.9.2-fsanitize_fuzzer   # Press Ctrl-C in 10-20 seconds
 ```